netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 ### UDN Observability

 Kubernetes networking consists of a flat Layer 3 network and a single IP address space where every pod can communicate with any other pod.
 In a number of use cases, this is undesirable.
 OVN-Kubernetes provides another model called [User-Defined Networks](https://docs.openshift.com/container-platform/4.18/networking/multiple_networks/primary_networks/about-user-defined-networks.html) (UDN).
 It supports microsegmentation where each network segment, which could be Layer 2 or Layer 3, is isolated from one another.
+Support for UDN in Network Observability includes changes in the flow table and topology.

 To enable this feature in FlowCollector, enter `oc edit flowcollector` and configure the following in the **ebpf** section: